mas-bandwidth/gafferongames/content/post/spring_physics.md

 Where <strong>x</strong> is the vector displacement of the end of the spring from it's equilibrium position,  and k is a constant describing the tightness of the spring.
 Larger values of k mean that the spring is tighter and will therefore stretch less per unit of force, smaller values mean the spring is looser and will stretch further.

 Newton's third law says that every force has an equal and opposite force.
 If two objects a and b are connected together by a spring then the spring will apply one force which pulls object a towards object b, and an equal and opposite force pulling object b towards a.
 However, if you want to attach one object to a fixed point in space its you can apply the force of the object in one direction.
-This makes sense is you consider that a point which cannot move as having <i>infinite mass</i>.
+This makes sense if you consider that point as having <i>infinite mass</i>.

 Spring forces alone are not much use though.
 You need to combine them with dampers to have a realistic simulation.
 Damping simulates energy loss, and it is used in physics simulations to make sure that springs don't oscillate forever but come to rest over time.